Editorial Policies

 Resubmit elsewhere The manuscript is not suitable for the journal it was submitted to, but the content is good and could be suitable for a different journal.

-Decline Submission The manuscript is not suitable and it should not be considered further.
+Decline Submission If at least one of the minimum two reviewers evaluating the article’s content recommends Decline Submission, then regardless of the other reviewer’s decision, the final decision will be Decline Submission.
+The manuscript is not suitable and it should not be considered further.
 The submission will not be published in the journal.

 The decision to accept an article to be published in the authority of the Editor's in Chief based on recommendations from reviewers.
 Articles that have been declared accepted and have been layout will be published in the In Progress number in the next number before the regular number is published according to the schedule so that it can be indexed and citable immediately.

-Plagiarism detection of articles in this journal is carried out by using Plagiarism Checker-X Pro and Mendeley as a Tool Reference Manager.
+Plagiarism detection of articles in this journal is carried out by using Turnitin and Mendeley as a Tool Reference Manager.

 Open Access Policy